bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 associated descriptor**.

 The `--change-descriptor` flag can be used to set a different descriptor for the change addresses, sometimes called "internal" addresses in Bitcoin Core.
 Unfortunately there isn't
-[really consensus](https://freenode.irclog.whitequark.org/bitcoin-wizards/2020-01-25#26222504;) on a nice way to encode informations about the change derivation inside the standard descriptor, so we are stuck with having two separate ones.
+[really consensus](https://freenode.irclog.whitequark.org/bitcoin-wizards/2020-01-25#26222504;) on a nice way to encode information about the change derivation inside the standard descriptor, so we are stuck with having two separate ones.
 Keep in mind though, that even if you don't specify a change descriptor, you'll still be able to create transactions - the change address will simply be generated from the standard descriptor.